Autodesk (NASDAQ:ADSK) Issues FY 2023 Earnings Guidance

 Autodesk (NASDAQ:ADSK – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided EPS guidance of $6.52-$6.71 for the period, compared to the consensus EPS estimate of $6.54.
 The company issued revenue guidance of $4.99 billion-$5.04 billion, compared to the consensus revenue estimate of $5.01 billion.
 Autodesk also updated its Q3 2023 guidance to $1.66-$1.72 EPS.

-In other news, CAO Stephen W. Hope sold 327 shares of the company’s stock in a transaction dated Tuesday, July 12th.
+In other news, CEO Andrew Anagnost sold 34,366 shares of the firm’s stock in a transaction that occurred on Monday, August 29th.
+The shares were sold at an average price of $206.87, for a total transaction of $7,109,294.42.
+Following the transaction, the chief executive officer now directly owns 76,968 shares of the company’s stock, valued at $15,922,370.16.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In related news, CAO Stephen W. Hope sold 327 shares of Autodesk stock in a transaction that occurred on Tuesday, July 12th.
 The shares were sold at an average price of $177.43, for a total transaction of $58,019.61.
-Following the completion of the transaction, the chief accounting officer now owns 4,186 shares of the company’s stock, valued at approximately $742,721.98.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-In other Autodesk news, CAO Stephen W. Hope sold 327 shares of the stock in a transaction that occurred on Tuesday, July 12th.
-The shares were sold at an average price of $177.43, for a total transaction of $58,019.61.
-Following the transaction, the chief accounting officer now owns 4,186 shares of the company’s stock, valued at $742,721.98.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CEO Andrew Anagnost sold 34,366 shares of the business’s stock in a transaction on Monday, August 29th.
+Following the transaction, the chief accounting officer now directly owns 4,186 shares of the company’s stock, valued at $742,721.98.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CEO Andrew Anagnost sold 34,366 shares of Autodesk stock in a transaction that occurred on Monday, August 29th.
 The shares were sold at an average price of $206.87, for a total transaction of $7,109,294.42.
-Following the sale, the chief executive officer now directly owns 76,968 shares of the company’s stock, valued at $15,922,370.16.
+Following the transaction, the chief executive officer now directly owns 76,968 shares in the company, valued at $15,922,370.16.
 The disclosure for this sale can be found here.
-Company insiders own 0.11% of the company’s stock.
+0.11% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of ADSK.
-Acadian Asset Management LLC raised its stake in shares of Autodesk by 351.2% in the 1st quarter.
-Acadian Asset Management LLC now owns 3,623 shares of the software company’s stock valued at $775,000 after acquiring an additional 2,820 shares during the period.
-Panagora Asset Management Inc. raised its position in Autodesk by 71.7% in the first quarter.
-Panagora Asset Management Inc. now owns 4,479 shares of the software company’s stock valued at $960,000 after purchasing an additional 1,871 shares during the period.
-Cetera Investment Advisers lifted its stake in shares of Autodesk by 3.6% during the first quarter.
-Cetera Investment Advisers now owns 4,691 shares of the software company’s stock worth $1,006,000 after purchasing an additional 164 shares in the last quarter.
-Moors & Cabot Inc. purchased a new stake in shares of Autodesk in the first quarter worth about $218,000.
-Finally, Dakota Wealth Management grew its stake in shares of Autodesk by 18.0% in the first quarter.
-Dakota Wealth Management now owns 1,915 shares of the software company’s stock valued at $411,000 after buying an additional 292 shares in the last quarter.
-Institutional investors and hedge funds own 86.44% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Captrust Financial Advisors lifted its stake in shares of Autodesk by 45.9% during the second quarter.
+Captrust Financial Advisors now owns 10,804 shares of the software company’s stock worth $1,858,000 after buying an additional 3,398 shares during the period.
+SVB Wealth LLC lifted its position in Autodesk by 16.1% during the second quarter.
+SVB Wealth LLC now owns 1,788 shares of the software company’s stock valued at $308,000 after purchasing an additional 248 shares during the period.
+Creative Planning lifted its position in Autodesk by 38.1% during the second quarter.
+Creative Planning now owns 15,049 shares of the software company’s stock valued at $2,588,000 after purchasing an additional 4,149 shares during the period.
+Macquarie Group Ltd. lifted its position in Autodesk by 21.0% during the second quarter.
+Macquarie Group Ltd. now owns 1,183,689 shares of the software company’s stock valued at $203,547,000 after purchasing an additional 205,595 shares during the period.
+Finally, NewEdge Advisors LLC acquired a new position in Autodesk during the second quarter valued at $319,000.
+86.44% of the stock is currently owned by institutional investors and hedge funds.

 About Autodesk